 ‘The investigations have been concluded,’ said the officer, who was holding a brown file.

-‘You might want to take a look at it sir.’
+‘You might want to take a look at it, sir.’
 Then, he handed the file to General Fowler.

-The file contained pictures of the scene, presumed weapon used and analysis of both forensic and investigative reports.
+The file contained pictures of the scene, the presumed weapon used and analysis of both forensic and investigative reports.
 The plank had the prints of Forester on it, and it also had the blood of General Ashford on it.
-The finger prints of Adam were all over the Generals body.
+The fingerprints of Adam were all over the Generals body.
 Forester’s number was also the last dialed number on the General’s phone.
 These were a few amidst other incriminating evidences.

 ‘Set up a team for the court-martial.’
 General Fowler said over the phone to his next in command.

 ‘The murder weapon had my prints?
 My cell-phone number was on his call log?
 I never even had the privilege of meeting the man.
-How does my number end up as the last number he dialed?’ said Forester, who was more than bewildered with the evidences stacked up against him.
+How does my number end up as the last number he dialed?’ said Forester, who was more than bewildered with the evidence stacked up against him.

 ‘Actually, I was the one who called you with the General’s number.’
 Adam said.